- A blue-collar business typically employs people who are trained in manual labor.

 Blue-collar businesses include those in manufacturing, mining, commercial fishing, pest control, oil fields, recycling and construction, among others.
 In general, a blue-collar job involves working to build or maintain something.
 The phrase "blue collar" originated from the blue denim that manual workers tended to wear as part of their work outfits.
 There is very high demand for blue-collar services, as evidenced by the monthly invoices of many of these businesses.

-These are just a few of the many blue-collar jobs that are in high demand across the United States.
-Because many people are going on to earn college and graduate degrees, there is a shortage of blue-collar workers, which presents a tremendous opportunity for those looking to start and run their own blue-collar business.
+These are just a few of the many blue-collar jobs that are in high demand across the U.S. Because many people are going on to earn college and graduate degrees, there is a shortage of blue-collar workers, which presents a tremendous opportunity for those looking to start and run their own blue-collar business.